pyeventsourcing/eventsourcing/docs/topics/process.rst

                 order = repository[event.originator_id]
                 return Payment.make(order_id=order.id)

-The process class policies are easy to test.
+The policies are easy to test.
+Here's a test for the payments policy.

 .. code:: python

+    def test_payments_policy():
         # Prepare fake repository.
         order = Order(id=1)
         fake_repository = {order.id: order}

         # Construct the payments process.
         with Payments() as process:

             # Check policy makes payment whenever order is reserved.
             event = Order.Reserved(originator_id=order.id, originator_version=1)
             payment = process.policy(fake_repository, event)
             assert isinstance(payment, Payment), payment
             assert payment.order_id == order.id

-The Orders process, specifically the Order aggregate combined with the Orders process policy, is more or less equivalent to "saga", or "process manager", or "workflow", in that it effectively controls a sequence of steps involving other bounded contexts and aggregates, steps that would otherwise perhaps be controlled with a "long-lived transaction".

-In this design, except for the definition and implementation of process, there are no special concepts or components.
-There are only policies and aggregates and events, and the way they are processed in a process application.
-There isn't a special mechanism that provides reliability despite the rest of the system, each aggregate is equally capable of functioning as a saga object, every policy is capable of functioning as a process manager or workflow.
-There doesn't need to be a special mechanism for coding compensating transactions.
-If required, a failure (e.g. to make a payment) can be coded as an event that can processed to reverse previous steps (e.g. to cancel a reservation).
+    # Run the test.
+    test_payments_policy()

+In normal use, the ``policy()`` method is called by the ``call_policy()`` method of the ``Process`` class, which wraps the application repository with a wrapper which tracks which aggregates are used by the policy.
+This allows any changes caused by the policy to be automatically detected, and also all of the causal dependencies can be inferred.
+However, new aggregates aren't visible to the repository, so to be included in the recording, they must be returned by the policy to its caller.
+Therefore, if the policy should create a new aggregate, then the test can check the policy return value.
+And if the policy should manipulate existing aggregates, then those aggreagates must have been passed into the test in  the ``fake_repository``, so the test will have references to those aggregates, and so is in a good position to check the aggregates were changed by the policy in the expected way.

 System
 ~~~~~~